BiAPoL/blog/johannes_mueller/entry_sphinx/Readme.md

 conda activate sphinx-tutorial
 ```

+In order to get started with Sphinx, download Sphinx using `conda install -c anaconda sphinx`.
+Now, create a new directory in the project and call it `docs/` and go into the new directory(`cd docs/`).

 The repository has a typical structure: It consists of a top-level module (`verygoodpackage`) and a submodule (`subpackage_a`) that consists of function definitions in `_operations.py`.
 There are two functions (`add` and `subtract`) which we would like to document:
 ```bash
 root